 - The club is able to turn this threat around on Stahl in season 3 when she uses the threat of imprisoning Jax's mother on charges of murder she didn't commit if Jax doesn't inform.
 He feeds Stahl the information she wants in order to make sweetheart deals for all the club members who are facing time, but has long since told the club what he's doing.
 Despite believing that revealing Jax's status as an informant will guarantee his death, she does it anyway just to be petty.
 However, her actions provide an alibi for the remaining club members who are supposedly out of town in hiding but actually double back and murder her.

 - In season 6, Gemma murders Tara because she inaccurately believes Tara informed on Jax to the police.
+In reality, Jax had confessed to keep Tara and his kids safe.

 - Decoder Ring Theatre: